-With so many apps so readily available, there’s no excuse not to sell your unwanted belongings.
+With so many apps so readily available, there’s no excuse not to sell your unwanted items.
 You might surprise yourself with how much you can make!

 The number of apps available can seem overwhelming, but it’s quick and easy to whittle down the ones of interest to you.
 Some selling apps only work in certain cities or item categories.

-However, don’t overthink things – the best way to make money is to choose an app and get started.
+However, don’t overthink things – the best way to make money fast is to just choose an app and get started.
 So don’t worry if it’s the best app, just get selling!